 \begin{example} Consider $\sigma=43152.$ By definition, $\K(43152)=23451\circ 35214=41325$. \end{example}

 In \cite{EinsteinFGJMPR16}, the number of disjoint sets in a noncrossing partition of $n$ elements is shown to be $\frac{n+1}{2}$-mesic under a large class of operations which can be realized as compositions of toggles, including the Kreweras complement.
-In this section, we study the generalized action of the Kreweras complement on permutations, proving the following homomesy results involving 3 statistics from the FindStat database and one statistic not in FindStat.
+In this section, we study the generalized action of the Kreweras complement on permutations, proving the following homomesy results.